 (CBSDFW.COM) – Texas trauma surgeon Dr. Brittany Bankhead-Kendall says it’s a rarity that any of her COVID-19 patients X-rays come back without dense scarring.

-In one of her Twitter posts, she says “post-covid lungs look worse than any type of terrible smokers lung we’ve ever seen.”READ MORE: American Airlines Worried About Fuel Shortages At Some Airports
+In one of her Twitter posts, she says “post-covid lungs look worse than any type of terrible smokers lung we’ve ever seen.”READ MORE: COVID-19 Booster Shot Not Yet FDA-Authorized, But Some Not Waiting

 “Everyone’s just so worried about the mortality thing and that’s terrible and it’s awful.
 But man, and all the survivors and the people who have tested positive this is, it’s going to be a problem,” Dr. Bankhead-Kendall said.